evsamsonov/evsamsonov/README.md

 ### Hi there 👋

-I’m currently working on automated algorithmic trading.
+I’m working on algorithmic trading and a Telegram bot for trade notifications in my free time https://t.me/TradePulseProBot

 Trading engine on Golang:\
 [trengin](https://github.com/evsamsonov/trengin) - A trading engine\